The Competition for Partners in Matching Markets: Introduction

-Ashlagi, Kanoria and Leshno \citep{AKL17} found that in a matching market with $n$ men and $n+1$ women, and uniformly randomly complete preference lists, independent across agents, there is a nearly unique stable matching, where the average rank of men for their wives is just $\log n (1+o(1))$ (the same as it would have been under random serial dictatorship, where each man in turn selects their favorite remaining woman), whereas the average rank of women for their husbands is $\frac{n}{\log n}(1+o(1))$.
-For example, with $n=1,000$, men get matched to their seventh most desired woman, whereas women are matched to only their 145th most preferred man.
-Of course the situation is completely reversed if, instead, there are $999$ women, while the number of men is still $1,000$.
-This led \cite{AKL17} to conclude ``... \emph{we find that matching markets are extremely competitive, with even the slightest imbalance greatly benefiting the short side.}''
+What is the structure of this (nearly unique) stable matching?
+Previous research has characterized stable matchings only for random matching markets at each of two extremes. (i) One line of papers studies markets which are fully connected, meaning that each agent's preference list includes all agents on the other side of the market \citep[e.g.,][]{knuth1976mariages,pittel1992likely,AKL17}. \cite{AKL17} finds that ``\emph{matching markets are extremely competitive, with even the slightest imbalance greatly benefiting the short side}''.
+Specifically, in a matching market with $n$ men and $n+1$ women, and uniformly randomly complete preference lists, independent across agents, there is a nearly unique stable matching, where the average rank of men for their wives is just $\log n (1+o(1))$, whereas the average rank of women for their husbands is $\frac{n}{\log n}(1+o(1))$.
+For example, with $n=1,000$, men get matched to their seventh most desired woman, whereas women are matched to only their 145th most preferred man.\footnote{Of course the situation is completely reversed if, instead, there are $999$ women, while the number of men is still $1,000$.}(ii) Another line of papers studies random markets which are very sparsely connected, meaning that agents have preference lists of constant length regardless of market size \cite[e.g.,][]{immorlica2005marriage, arnosti2022lottery,ashlagi2020matters}, and finds that such markets exhibit only weak competition, namely, small changes in market composition only result in small changes in the resulting equilibrium outcome.
+Notably, the nature of competition and the structure of market equilibria remains largely unknown for markets with intermediate connectivity larger than a constant, despite the prevalence of real-world markets which fall in this regime.\footnote{ One example is centralized college admissions in China, where most provinces allow candidates to list up to 40 institutions and use a hybrid mechanism with resemblance to DA \citep{ChenJiangKesten2020}, and, anecdotally, most candidates rank between 10 and 40 of $\sim 1000$ institutions (with $n \sim 300,000$ candidates per province, $\log n \approx 13$ so list lengths appear to be larger than a ``constant'' but smaller than $\log^2 n$).}